Your 2024 guide to holiday giving

 Giving to loved ones

 Giving gifts to family members remains a cherished part of the holiday routine, and the chance to reconnect may have you considering how to best give to your family.
-These three questions can help:
+These simple questions can help:

 - Does your loved one need money to pay bills or fund other necessities?